Snowboard Goggle Buying & Fit Guide

 - Store goggles in the supplied goggle bag to ensure the lens stays scratch free when stored away.

-- Do dry or leave your goggles in high heat areas such as a boot dry or on the dash of your car.
+- Do not dry or leave your goggles in high heat areas such as a boot dry or on the dash of your car.
 Heat can cause the lens to become physically distorted and no longer functional.

 - Always completely dry out your goggles before storing them or using them another day.
 Storing wet goggles will likely lead to significant fogging on their next use.